JackCochrane/HP3582A-Plotter/README.md

 Installed from NI: NI-Visa, NI-488.2.
 Installed packages in Spyder: pyvisa, numpy, matplotlib, re, time.

+# initialize function

+Has no arguments, returns a resource manager object, and an instrument object of the first GPIB instrument found in that resource manager.

-# MakePlot function
+# make_plot function

 The make plot function allows you to generate a number of plots from the spectrum analyzer using various arguments.
 Each argument has a default value, and any of the arguments of datatype string (str) are case insensitive.
+It will return a list with the requested variables in a list of 2-3 arrays.
 The function: MakePlot (**MD**, **AD**, **SP**, **SENS**, **IM**, **PM**, **PHAS**)

 **MD** (Frequency Select **M**o**D**e) accepts integers 1-4, defaults to 1.
 The modes can be found in the attached PDF and are: